Zerophoto - Fotolia

 Putin calls for digital economy development

-The event took place just days after Russia’s president Vladimir Putin called for the development of the digital economy in his speech at the St Petersburg International Economic Forum.
+The event took place just days after Putin called for the development of the digital economy in his speech at the St Petersburg International Economic Forum.

-In addition to promising new legislation that will facilitate the development of the IT industry, Putin called on Russian corporations, state-run and private alike, to pay closer attention to startups and even create special divisions that will specifically focus on work with startups.
+In addition to promising new legislation that he claimed would facilitate the development of the IT industry, Putin called on Russian corporations, state-run and private alike, to pay closer attention to startups and even create special divisions that will specifically focus on work with startups.

 One sign of the government’s seriousness about the IT industry was a visit to Startup Village by deputy prime minister Arkady Dvorkovich, who opened the event.

-In his address, he praised Skolkovo as the country’s IT hub and a launch pad for startups.
-“In Russia, people with ideas and people with money don’t always meet, but Skolkovo has everything put in place for that to happen,” he said.
+In his address, Dvorkovich praised Skolkovo as the country’s IT hub and a launch pad for startups.
+“In Russia, people with ideas and people with money don’t always meet, but Skolkovo has everything in place for that to happen,” he said.

 Government interest expected to give startups a boost